 Without a registered agent, you won’t receive notifications that pertain to your business.
 This can include annual report notifications, lawsuits (Service of Process), and state/federal notifications or compliance reminders.

-What are the Registered Agent Qualifications?
+What are the Registered Agent Requirements?

 Can I Be My Own Registered Agent?